DIVD-NL/web-csirt/www.divd.nl/_posts/2022-06-06-Confluence-0-day.md

 ---
 It is again a race against time.
 Cyber criminals have been massively exploiting the critical vulnerability in Atlassian's Confluence for several days now.
 The voluntary researchers of the Dutch Institute for Vulnerability Disclosure (DIVD) are working diligently to alert as many Confluence users as possible to this vulnerability and the patch that is now in available.
 They’ve sent 15,000 mails and counting.
 In the Netherlands alone, there were at least 460 vulnerable systems.

-On June 2, researchers at the American security company Volexity announced that they had discovered that an unknown (0-day) vulnerability in Confluence had been used against one of their customers' systems.
+On the 2nd of June, researchers at the American security company Volexity announced that they had discovered that an unknown (0-day) vulnerability in Confluence had been used against one of their customers' systems.
 At the time of discovery, this exploit was only used in a very targeted way.
 Later, at about the same time the patches were released, details of how to exploit the vulnerability came out, resulting in a massive spread of malware.

+A few days later over 18,000 mails were sent and we kept updating the Digital Trust Center with our findings regarding the Netherlands.

 Confluence is used worldwide by governments, banks and critical infrastructure, among others.
 Confluence is a collaboration software for capturing (internal) documentation and supports direct integration with many other systems such as Google Drive, Draw.io. and more.